 Diving deeper into the possibilities of computer vision, facial analysis and artificial intelligence, your cameras and systems should accurately assess the age and gender of participants.

-For public events where registration may not be necessary, this intelligence will be incredibly helpful for your both your events and marketing teams – as they will have a good overview of who’s interested in – and actually attending – your events.
+For public events where registration may not be necessary, this intelligence will benefit your events and marketing teams – as they will have a good overview of who’s interested in and attending your events.

 What does all this data mean for event planners?

-By putting all this information into a report and crunching your figures, you can get a really good overview of some key aspects of your event, including:
+By putting all this information into a report and crunching your figures, you can get an excellent overview of some critical aspects of your event, including:

-- Where and when did audiences seem to smile most?
-From this data (and your programme and event layout), you can probably conclude why.
+Where and when did audiences seem to smile most?
+You can probably conclude why from this data (and your programme and event layout).

-- Was the flow of human traffic well-planned or were there areas that participants seemed to be stuck – or lost – at?
+Was the flow of human traffic well-planned, or were there areas at which participants seemed to be stuck – or lost?

-- Were your exhibitors happy, and could you improve on booth placement for future events?
+Were your exhibitors happy, and could you improve booth placement for future events?
 (A look at your traffic flow could help determine this.)

-Facial recognition is only just beginning to find its place at events, but it could soon deliver significant advantages to event planners who take note of it.
-We certainly think it’s worth keeping an eye on this up-and-coming event tech.
+Facial recognition is only beginning to find its place at events, but it could soon deliver significant advantages to event planners who take note of it.
+We certainly think it’s worth watching this up-and-coming event tech.